qhmu/qhmu.github.io/index.md

 ---
 ---

-# Mu Lab of Computational Biology
+# Welcome to Quanhua Mu Lab!

-{% include section.html %}
+We are a computational biology laboratory in the [Department of Applied Biology and Chemical Technology (ABCT)](https://www.polyu.edu.hk/abct/), at the [Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/).

-We are a computational biology laboratory at the Department of Applied Biology and Chemical Technology (ABCT), The Hong Kong Polytechnic University.
+<span style="color:red">We are recruiting!!
+Please see [Openings](/contact) for more information, and don't hesitate to contact us if interested!</span>
 ## Highlights
 {% capture text %}
 {%
   include button.html
-  link="research"
+  link="publications"
   text="Learn more about this study" icon="fa-solid fa-arrow-right" flip=true